McConnell says Congress ‘obviously’ must pass short-term spending stopgap

-Senate Republican Leader Mitch McConnell (Ky.) on Tuesday acknowledged that Congress will “obviously” have to pass another short-term funding measure to avoid a partial government shutdown later this month, even though Speaker Mike Johnson (R-La.) said last year he’s “done” with short-term continuing resolutions.
+Senate Republican Leader Mitch McConnell (Ky.) acknowledged Tuesday that Congress will “obviously” have to pass another short-term funding measure to avoid a partial government shutdown later this month, even though Speaker Mike Johnson (R-La.) said last year he was “done” with short-term continuing resolutions (CR).

-“Obviously we’re going to have to pass a CR,” McConnell told reporters, using a short-hand expression for a continuing resolution to extend government funding beyond the Jan.
+“Obviously we’re going to have to pass a CR,” McConnell told reporters about the path to extending government funding beyond the Jan.
 19 and Feb.
 2 deadlines.

-Senate Republican Whip John Thune (S.D.), the No. 2-ranking member of the Senate GOP leadership, on Tuesday confirmed “it’s highly likely … that we’re going to have to do some sort of CR to continue funding government for the foreseeable future.”
+Senate Republican Whip John Thune (S.D.), the No. 2-ranking member of the Senate GOP leadership, confirmed Tuesday it’s “highly likely … that we’re going to have to do some sort of CR to continue funding government for the foreseeable future.”

 “We’re not going to get all the appropriations bills done by the coming deadline,” Thune conceded.